 Investigation Alert: Kessler Topaz Meltzer & Check, LLP is Investigating Securities Fraud Claims on Behalf of Investors of Plug Power Inc. (NASDAQ: PLUG)

-The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) is currently investigating potential violations of the federal securities laws on behalf of investors of Plug Power Inc. PLUG ("Plug" or the "Company").
+/EIN News/ -- RADNOR, Pa., Jan.
+28, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) is currently investigating potential violations of the federal securities laws on behalf of investors of Plug Power Inc. (NASDAQ: PLUG) (“Plug” or the “Company”).

 On October 14, 2022, Plug issued a press release announcing that the Company now expected that its full-year 2022 revenue could be 5% to 10% lower than its prior guidance of between $900 million and $925 million.
 According to the Company, the “revenue impact reflects some larger projects potentially being completed in 2023 instead of 2022 due to timing and broader supply chain issues.”
 On this news, the price of Plug stock fell $1.20 per share, or more than 6%, from a close of $19.23 per share on October 13, 2022, to close at $18.03 per share on October 14, 2022.